Integrating trueseal-sync

 Create the directory before passing it to the session constructor.

-• Outbox drains on reconnect.
-Publish while the relay is offline, reconnect, watch the queued messages arrive on the recipient.
+publishfrom device A produces an event in device B’s blob stream, and vice versa. - Outbox drains on reconnect.
+Publish something while the relay is offline, reconnect, watch the queued messages arrive on the recipient.

-If those three work, the integration is sound.
+If those three work, your integration is sound.